-RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS Venting and Flaring of Natural Gas 19.15.27.8 A. General prohibition on venting or flaring, including routine flaring of associated gas BD.
-Specific exceptions for drilling, completion, and production operations E. Performance standards for production equipment - to maximize capture and minimize waste of natural gas F. Measurement of vented and flared gas - metered measurements required where possible G. Reporting of vented or flared gas - detailed reporting requirements to improve data quality
+RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS AND PARAGRAPHS Venting and Flaring of Natural Gas 19.15.27.8 A. Prohibits venting or flaring that constitutes waste, including routine flaring of associated gas.
+BD.
+Specific exceptions for drilling, completion, and production operations.
+E. Performance standards for production equipment to minimize waste of natural gas.
+F. Detailed measurement requirements.
+G. Detailed reporting requirements.

-RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS Venting and Flaring of Natural Gas 19.15.28.8 A. General prohibition on venting or flaring, including routine flaring of associated gas B. Specific exceptions to general prohibition.
-C. Performance standards for natural gas gathering systems - including operations plans to minimize waste of natural gas D. Reporting to affected upstream operators - to allow upstream operations to reduce need to vent or flare E. Measurement of vented and flared gas F. Reporting of vented or flared gas - detailed reporting requirements to improve data quality
+RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS AND PARAGRAPHS Venting and Flaring of Natural Gas 19.15.28.8 A. General prohibition on venting or flaring that constitutes waste.
+B. Specific exceptions to general prohibition.
+C. Performance standards for natural gas gathering systems - including operations plans to minimize waste of natural gas.
+D. Reporting to affected upstream operators - to allow upstream operations to reduce need to vent or flare.
+E. Detailed measurement requirements.
+F. Detailed reporting requirements to improve data quality.

-RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS Statewide Natural Gas Capture Requirements 19.15.28.10 A. Statewide natural gas capture requirements - all operators required to capture 98% of natural gas produced / gathering by 12/31/2026 B. Accounting for annual gas capture rate - includes notification to royalty owners of vented and flared volumes C. Third-party verification D. Natural gas management plan - all APDs require a natural gas management plan effective 6/1/2021 - includes sanctions for operators out of compliance with gas capture requirements
+RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS AND PARAGRAPHS Statewide Natural Gas Capture Requirements 19.15.27.9 19.15.28.10 A. Statewide natural gas capture requirements - all operators are required to capture at least 98% of natural gas produced / gathered by 12/31/2026.
+B. Accounting for annual gas capture rate - includes notification to royalty owners of vented and flared volumes.
+C. Third-party verification.
+D. Natural gas management plan - all APDs require a natural gas management plan effective 6/1/2021.

-RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS Location Requirements - Part 28 only 19.15.28.9 A. Digital format as-built map required for new, existing, and future gathering pipelines or gathering systems B. Pipeline size and construction material.
-C. Annual updates to GIS map by 5/31 D. Operator may assert confidentiality over GIS information - (71-2-8 NMSA 1978)
+RULE Part 27 Rule No. Part 28 Rule No. SUBSECTIONS AND PARAGRAPHS Location Requirements - Part 28 only 19.15.28.9 A. Digital format as-built map required for new, existing, and future gathering pipelines or gathering systems.
+B. Pipeline size and construction material.
+C. Annual updates to GIS map by 5/31.
+D. Operator may assert confidentiality over GIS information - (71-2-8 NMSA 1978).

 Defined Term Definition (Definitions are the same in Parts 27 & 28 except at noted) Purpose ALARM "Advanced leak and repair monitoring technology for detecting natural gas or crude oil leaks or releases that is not required by applicable state or federal law, rule, or regulation and which the division has approved as eligible to earn a credit against the reported volume of lost natural gas."
-Incentivize deployment of leading edge methane monitoring and leak detection technologies to minimize emissions and prevent waste
+Incentivize deployment of leading edge methane monitoring and leak detection technologies to minimize emissions and prevent waste.